openhealthcare/opal/doc/docs/guides/pathways.md

 )
 ```

-If you want to add any custom save logic for your step, you can put in a `pre_save` method.
+By default the `pre_save` method copies the data that the step will save onto the `data` variable (passed in to the method).
+If you wish to change what data will be saved here is a good place to do it.

+`pre_save` is passed:

+* `data` - the data that will be saved,
-This is passed the full data dictionary that has been received from the client and the patient
+* `raw_data` - the data that has been sent back from the front end.
+* `user` - the currently logged in user.
-and episode that the pathways been saved for, if they exist (If you're saving a pathway for a
+* `patient` and `episode` if this is not saving a new patient/episode.
+If you're saving a pathway for a
-new patient/episode, they won't have been created at this time).
+new patient/episode, they won't have been created at this time.

 ## Loading Data From Existing Episodes